johSchm/magpie/README.md

 # magpie

+**:exclamation: DISCLAIMER: NOTE THIS TOOL IS CURRENTLY UNDER DEVELOPMENT AND A WORKING VERSION HAS NOT BEEN RELEASED YET :exclamation:**

 No time to sort your personal pictures and even when you find some time,
 you merely sit in front of the screen contemplating a diversity of
 folder hierarchies, which could work for you?